Dark Energy with Logarithmic Cosmological Fluid

-Comparing with the quintessence model, the constraint (\ref{OurChooseAnsantz}) brings a crucial difference as far as energy dominance is concerned.
-When the scalar field begins to roll down the potential, the initial potential energy is converted into kinetic energy which dominates the energy of the scalar field.
-But the kinetic energy decreases rapidly and the potential energy dominance takes over around $1/2 <z<1$, which is responsible for the dark energy domination.
-In our case, at the very low energy eq. (\ref{OurChooseAnsantz}) maintains throughout the evolution, and it implies that kinetic energy does not decay fast, but it remains comparable with potential energy $\sim V/2$.
-This would result in a relatively small absolute value for the equation of state $\omega_{\phi}$, but detailed comparison with the observational data needs to be done.
-We comment that this constraint is a phenomenological input to conform to the current acceleration, and a more theoretical basis is required.
+Compared with the quintessence model, the constraint in Eq. (\ref{OurChooseAnsantz}) brings a crucial difference as far as energy dominance is concerned.
+When the scalar field begins to roll down the potential, the initial potential energy is converted into kinetic energy, which dominates the energy of the scalar field.
+However, the kinetic energy decreases rapidly, and potential energy dominance takes over around $1/2 <z<1$, which is responsible for the domination of the dark energy.
+In our case, at very low energy, Eq. (\ref{OurChooseAnsantz}) applies throughout the evolution, which implies that kinetic energy does not decay fast, but remains comparable to the potential energy $\sim V/2$.
+This would result in a relatively small absolute value for the equation of state $\omega_{\phi}$, but a detailed comparison with the observational data needs to be done.
+We comment that this constraint is a phenomenological input to conform to the current acceleration, so a more theoretical basis is required.